-welcome to the home page of A Putters Edge where you can find golf and fitness advice as well as my personal life experiences.
+Welcome to the home page of A Putters Edge where you can find golf and fitness advice as well as my personal life experiences.
 While golf may not seem like the most physically demanding sport, every swing requires a combination of strength, flexibility, balance and excellent hand eye coordination, and the only way to ensure your game is up to par is by signing up to a fitness course Melbourne golfers can vouch for.

 No matter whether you’re playing at competition level, or you just a weekend warrior, the repetitive swing of the club can cause serious damage to your joints and muscles if they are not properly conditioned to withstand these constant strains.

 As with most things, prevention is much better than a cure, which is why strength and conditioning fitness courses are a must for golfers.
 By training your muscles, and strengthening your joints, you can drastically reduce the risk of injury the can be sustained on the golf course.

 Strength and conditioning doesn’t just train your body to be more durable, it can also help develop your overall game.
 Studies have show that even home exercises performed for just 5 minute, 5 times per week for 5 weeks, can improve your clubhead speed by 24%But, if you’re looking to get the very best of out of your training, then standard fitness programs are simply not enough, instead you’ll need to search for a reputable gym, fitness center or personal trainer that can provide the very best fitness courses Melbourne has to offer.

 Improve Your Golf Game With Massage Courses